-The evolution of the annual mean surface temperature averaged over the northern hemisphere over the course of the last 1,200 years is part of some of the most important climatic information in the debate on current climate change (Fig. 1.4).
-A central question, that has to be resolved by models, is whether the reconstructed warming-and what fraction of it-can be explained by the increase in atmospheric CO2 and the resulting changes in the radiation budget.
-The modelling of the last 1,200 years of climate evolution necessitates an accurate knowledge of the different forcings to the radiation budget and a credible representation of natural variations by climate models.
-The most important forcings are the variations in solar radiation, the magnitude, location and duration of volcanic eruptions, the changes in land
+The evolution of the annual mean surface temperature averaged over the northern hemisphere over the course of the last 1,150 years is part of some of the most important climatic information in the debate on current climate change (Fig. 1.4).
+A central question, that has to be resolved by models, is whether the reconstructed

-Figure 1.4: Comparison of climate model simulations and reconstructions of annual temperatures in the Northern Hemisphere over the last 1,150 years that are based on information from various paleoclimatic archives (tree rings, lake sediments, borehole temperatures, ice cores).
-Simulations shown by colored lines (thick lines: multi-model-mean; thin lines: multi-model 90% range; red/blue lines: models forced by stronger/weaker solar variability, though other forcings and model sensitivities also differ between the red and blue groups); overlap of reconstructed temperatures shown by grey shading; darker grey indicates more agreement between the various paleoclimate reconstructions.
-Distinct climate periods of the last millennium are indicated: Medieval Climate Anomaly (MCA), Little Ice Age (LIA), and 20th Century (20C).
-A significant temperature increase over the last 100 years can be identified.
-All data are expressed as anomalies from their 1500-1850 mean and smoothed with a 30-year filter.
-Figure from IPCC (2013), Fig. 5.8.

-cover by deforestation and other activities and variations in concentration of climaterelevant atmospheric tracers.
-Besides sophisticated statistical methods, only climate models are able to answer these questions in a quantitative way.
-Figure 1.4 compares the most recent reconstructions of northern hemispheric temperature with those simulated by an ensemble of climate models run over the past millennium and forced by prescribed solar variations and volcanic eruptions.
-The model simulations exhibit variations within the range of reconstructed temperatures over the past 1,150 years and reproduce the significant increase in northern hemispheric temperature during the 20th century.
-Some paleoclimate reconstructions suggest warm temperatures around the year 1000 CE but climate models do not show such anomalies during that period.
+Figure 1.4: Comparison of climate model simulations and reconstructions of global surface temperature over the last 1150 years that are based on information from various paleoclimatic archives (tree rings, lake sediments, borehole temperatures, ice cores).
+The multi-model mean and 5-95% range are shown as the red curve and red band, respectively.
+Reconstructed temperature shown in black with the estimated 5-95% uncertainty range in grey.
+Observations available from 1850 onwards are in green showing the unprecedented increase of temperature.
+Figure from IPCC (2021), Box TS.2 Fig. 2 warming-and what fraction of it-can be explained by the increase in atmospheric CO2 and the resulting changes in the radiation budget.
+The modelling of the last 1200 years of climate evolution necessitates an accurate knowledge of the different forcings to the radiation budget and a credible representation of natural variations by climate models.
+The most important forcings are the variations in solar radiation, changes in atmospheric composition, e.g. greenhouse gases, aerosols and dust, the location, magnitude and duration of volcanic eruptions, and changes in land cover by deforestation and other land use changes.
+Besides sophisticated statistical approaches, only climate models are able to answer these questions in a quantitative way and in within a consistent physical framework.
+Figure 1.4 compares the most recent reconstructions of northern hemispheric temperature with those simulated by an ensemble of climate models run over the past millennium and forced by various levels of prescribed solar variations and volcanic eruptions.
+The model simulations exhibit variations well within the range of reconstructed temperatures over the past 1,150 years and reproduce the significant increase in northern hemispheric temperature during the 20th century.
+Some paleoclimate reconstructions suggest warm temperatures around the year 1000 CE, but climate models do not show such anomalies during that period.
 Multi-annual coolings caused by volcanic eruptions are well simulated.

-The estimation of the climate sensitivity, that is the increase in the global mean temperature with a doubling of the atmospheric CO2 concentration above the pre-industrial level (from 280 ppm to 560 ppm), provides important information about the coupled climate system.
+The estimation of climate sensitivity, that is the increase in the global mean temperature with a doubling of the atmospheric CO_2 concentration above the pre-industrial level (from 280 ppm to 560 ppm), provides important information about the coupled climate system.
 Models, that are employed to address this question, must be capable of simulating the natural climate variability as well as past climate changes in a quantitatively correct manner.